Shippable/docs/sources/deploy/gke_lb.md

 * **Description:** `app_lb` represent a [loadbalancer](/platform/workflow/resource/loadbalancer/#loadbalancer) resource.
 The loadBalancer resource supports a range of fields in this case, allowing you to set almost any field that you'd want.

-    Shippable adds the following two labels to every pod spec for Kubernetes clusters:
+    Shippable adds the following two labels to every pod spec for GKE:

     ```
-    "shippable.manifestName": "<name of your manifest job that was deployed>"
+    "name": "<name of your manifest job that was deployed>"
-    "shippable.jobName": "<name of the deploy job that deployed your manifest>"
+    "jobName": "<name of the deploy job that deployed your manifest>"
     ```

+    By using both the manifestName and jobName as selectors, the GKE service will always pinpoint the exact pods from the replicationController that was deployed.

 * **Required:** Yes.